aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/project-management/number-of-pages/_index.md

 ## Prerequisites
 Before delving into the tutorial, ensure you have the following prerequisites in place:
 ### Java Development Kit (JDK) Installation
-1. Download JDK: Visit the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) to download the latest version of JDK compatible with your operating system.
+1. Download JDK: Visit the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) to download the latest version of JDK compatible with your operating system.

 2. Installation: Follow the installation instructions provided by Oracle to install JDK on your machine.
 ### Aspose.Tasks Installation